Best Cruise Line for Luxury (2026)

 Three premium-luxury cruise lines sit between mainstream and ultra-luxury:

 Oceania Cruises: built reputation on culinary excellence (Jacques Pepin culinary partnership).
-6 ships (684-1,250 passengers).
+8 ships (684-1,250 passengers), with Oceania Allura the newest, added in 2025.
 Medium ship size with premium service.
 Per-night: $500-1,200 per person.
 Best first-time luxury pick because the price point is accessible and the cabin product quality is high.

 Viking Ocean Cruises: all-inclusive shore excursions, no kids on board (18+ minimum age), no casinos, no photographers, no art auctions.
-11 ocean ships (930 passengers each, identical design).
+A growing fleet of near-identical sister ships (930 guests on the earlier ships, 998 on the newest).
 Per-night: $500-1,200 per person.
 Best for travelers who want the no-kids, no-glitz atmosphere with all-included shore excursions.

 Cunard: 4 ships (Queen Mary 2, Queen Victoria, Queen Elizabeth, Queen Anne).
 Heritage British transatlantic and world-cruise specialist.
 Strict formal nights, Grills class hierarchy (Britannia, Princess Grill, Queens Grill).
 Per-night: $400-1,000 standard cabins; $1,500-3,500+ Queens Grill suites with butler.
 Best for travelers seeking the classic ocean-liner formal experience.